I checked out your website. And what did I find? Broken tags.

 Stop talking about GDPR

-GDPR has incited a lot of panic regarding data privacy and data protection regulations.
+GDPR and the new ICO cookie guidance policies have incited a lot of panic regarding data privacy and data protection regulations.
 But people are approaching these mandates the wrong way.
 Instead of protecting consumer data because the government told us to, we should be more proactive about protecting the customers that we’re trying so hard to impress.

 The Golden Rule of Data Privacy